neoforged/Documentation/docs/datamaps/neo_maps.md

 :::

 :::warning
 Vanilla adds a burn time to logs and planks in the `minecraft:logs` and `minecraft:planks` tag.
-However, that tag also contains Nether wood, so a removal for elements in `#minecraft:non_flammable_wood` is added.
+However, those tags also contain Nether wood, so a removal for elements in `#minecraft:non_flammable_wood` is added.
 However, the removal does not affect any values added by other packs or mods, so if you want to change the values for the wood tags you will need to add a removal for the non flammable tag yourself.
 :::

 ## `neoforge:parrot_imitations`
-NeoForge provides a data map that allows configuring the sounds produced by parrot when they want to imitate a mob, as a replacement for `Parrot#MOB_SOUND_MAP` (which is now ignored).
+NeoForge provides a data map that allows configuring the sounds produced by parrots when they want to imitate a mob, as a replacement for `Parrot#MOB_SOUND_MAP` (which is now ignored).
 This data map is located at `neoforge/data_maps/entity_type/parrot_imitations.json` and its objects have the following structure:
 ```js
 {